TestProf II: Factory therapy for your Ruby tests

 Looks good, doesn’t it?

-Do not choose between factories and fixtures—use both!
+There’s no need to choose between factories and fixtures—use both!

 Factories bring simplicity and flexibility to your test data generation, but they are very fragile—cascades can come out of nowhere, repetitive creation can consume too much time.